-This subject (AppTech) is a course conducted at University of Tsukuba under the School of Integrative and Global Majors (SIGMA).
-It aims to give its student a holistic experience of developing a simple and low-cost technology for their target community.
-The activities include preliminary research, establishing connection with target community, field research, prototype development, and implementation.
+Appropriate Technology (AppTech) started at the University of Tsukuba in 2012.
+It aims to give its students a holistic experience of developing a simple and low-cost technology for their target community.
+The activities include preliminary research, connecting with the target community, field research, prototype development, and implementation.

 These classes focus on group work dynamics and developing preliminary and field research skills.
 Some of the topics covered in this subject are: